fagun18/add-blocker/README.md

 # Fagun Ad Blocker Extension
 My Ad Blocker is a Chrome browser extension that blocks ads from appearing on webpages.
 It is designed to improve the browsing experience by removing unwanted advertising content.

+1. Start by creating a new folder on your computer where you will save the extension files.

+2. Inside the new folder, create a file called manifest.json .
+3. Create a new file called background.js
+4. Create a new file called content.js
+5. Save all the files and open Chrome.

+6. Click the three-dot menu icon in the top-right corner of the browser window, then select "More tools" and "Extensions".

+7. Enable "Developer mode" in the top-right corner of the window.

+8. Click "Load unpacked" and select the folder where you saved the extension files.

+9. The ad blocker extension should now be loaded and active in Chrome.

+Note: This is just a basic example of how to create an ad blocker extension.
+To make a more effective and comprehensive ad blocker, you may need to add more rules to the background.js file and modify the content.js file to target specific ad elements on webpages.

 Installation
 To install the extension, follow these steps: